mike14747/strat-ratings-guide/docs/instructions.md

 >
 > Usually, you'll be updating the **Master Roster** (and thus **/controllers/utils/cardedPlayers.js**) when the issues are with AB or IP not matching.

+**NOTE**: If you ever make changes to **/data/carded_players.xlsx**, you'll need to re-upload the hitter and pitcher ratings because the process of uploading them sets their RML teams... which may have changed in the carded player update.

 ---

 ### Players with duplicate name abbreviations